pinecone-io/pinecone-ts-client/guides/index-management/shared-operations.md

 ### Configure serverless indexes

-For serverless indexes, you can configure deletion protection and tags:
+For serverless indexes, you can configure deletion protection, tags:

 ```typescript
 import { Pinecone } from '@pinecone-database/pinecone';